 When viewed from this perspective, Enterprise Risk Management (ERM) is a palette of tools for managing and curtailing risk in a way that would enable the corporation to have an edge over the value-enhancing opportunities and to take leverage of them, than to fall prey to them.

-As practised in the past, many organizations continue to address risk as an isolated system with the management of insurance, risks associated with operations, foreign exchange, credit, and commodity, as niche and mutually exclusive affairs.
+As practiced in the past, many organizations continue to address risk as an isolated system with the management of insurance, risks associated with operations, foreign exchange, credit, and commodity, as niche and mutually exclusive affairs.
 However, in the new era of Enterprise Risk Management (ERM) all these functions would work in a strategic, integrated, and Enterprise-wide System.
 And although the management and mitigation of risk are coordinated with top-level executives, the employees at all tiers of the organization are encouraged to view risk management as an inherent and continuous part of their job profiles (1).

 This Enterprise Risk Management (ERM) model demands the leadership and guidance of an individual having a global perspective of the interrelationship of all risks which have or could arise within the entire organizational setup.